What is Sublimation Printing? What Do I Need To Start It?

 Aluminum

-Sublimating some materials or objects, you’ll face difficulties because they’re not made of synthetic material like wood.
+Sublimating some materials or objects, you’ll face difficulties because they’re not made of synthetic material.
 In this case, you have to apply polymer coating first, then you can sublimate them.

 What Things Do I Need to Start Sublimation Printing?

-Now you know what sublimation printing is?
-How does it work?
-What materials are suitable for sublimation printing?
+Now you know what it is, how it works, what materials are suitable.
 So it’s time to know the sublimation material list.
+Let’s see what’s required to start sublimation printing and how much it costs.

 1. Sublimation Printer